 Consider a green roof

-A planted or green roof can also absorb water, and it isn’t as complicated to do as you might think as outbuildings can be used.
+A planted or green roof looks great and can also absorb water, and if you can't face the cost or inconvenience of greening the roof of your house outbuildings can be used instead.
 "Sheds and other small structures are relatively cheap and practical and easier to ‘green roof’ than bigger buildings," explains Barter.
 What’s more, they look fantastic and are good for wildlife as they provide a source of nectar and a place for insects to hibernate.

 Pay attention to the weather forecast